Bangladesh women's national cricket team record by opponent

 The Bangladesh women's national cricket team represents Bangladesh in international women's cricket.
 A full member of the International Cricket Council (ICC), the team is governed by the Bangladesh Cricket Board (BCB).

 On 24 November 2011, Bangladesh was granted one-day status after defeating USA by nine wickets in the 2011 Women's Cricket World Cup Qualifier at Dhaka.
 That win guaranteed that Bangladesh would finish in the top six in the tournament and thus be ranked in the top ten globally, which was the requirement for attaining one-day status.

 Bangladesh played their first Women's One Day International cricket (WODI) match in that same tournament against Ireland on 26 November 2011; Bangladesh won the match by 82 runs to secure their first win in this format.
 It was also the first international match for Bangladesh's women's team.
-Bangladesh had to wait until 2016 to get their first overseas win in this format when they beat Ireland by ten runs in the third and final ODI.
-As the first two matches of the series got washed out, that win in the last ODI marked the first overseas bilateral series win for Bangladesh in this format.
-However Bangladesh's first bilateral series win came against Pakistan in 2014 when they made a clean sweep over Pakistan in a two match series.
+Bangladesh had to wait until 2016 to get their first overseas win in this format, again against Ireland, when they beat Ireland by ten runs in the third and final WODI.
+As the first two matches of the series were washed out, that win in the last WODI marked the first overseas bilateral series win for Bangladesh in this format.
+However Bangladesh's first bilateral series win came against Pakistan in 2014 when they made a clean sweep over Pakistan in a two-match series.